 That is not enough – we need to sign off on AP (or IB or A-Levels or GCE) so we know the credit is recorded and you are using it correctly in your School of Engineering major.
-If you already did this when you declared, that is fine -- there is no need to do it again as long as the annotated program sheet is on file with your department, OR if you have a SU transcript showing AP credits in your major file by the deadline to apply to graduate.
+For Math, Physics, Chemistry, or Computer Science, email Darlene Lazar <email@example.com> to have your credits approved, scanning both your SoE program sheet and unofficial transcript for verification.
+If you want to use AP Physics C credit for PHYSICS 41 credit (and are entering 2020 or after) you must also provide AP Board scores (only a score of 5 on the Mechanics or E&M test is equivalent to 41 or 43).
+If you already did this when you declared, there is no need to do it again as long as the annotated program sheet is on file with your department, OR if you have a SU transcript showing AP credits in your major file by the deadline to apply to graduate.

-To apply credits in Math, Physics, Chemistry, or Computer, come to 135 Huang to have your credits approved.
-Bring your unofficial Stanford transcript and your Program Sheet (the final version you plan to use for conferral); Chiru or Darlene can help you (OR take a copy of your unofficial transcript showing AP credit to your major department to be placed in your file).
-If no AP/IB credit shows on your transcript, visit the SSC near Tresidder to get it recorded.
+If no AP/IB credit shows on your transcript, submit a SNOW ticket to the Registrar's Office to get it recorded.
 Sometimes, if they have the AP Board scores on record, they can help you in minutes.
 IF no scores are in the SU system it can take weeks for them to be sent and processed; plan ahead.

 5. I’m declared as an engineering major but have never turned in a program sheet – is this a big deal?

 Since the program sheet (PS) is the essential graduation application/planning tool for every School of Engineering major, your department administrator needs a version that has been updated your senior year in your file.
-It must be accurately and completely filled in (use ink or type -- no pencil) with all major requirements, including grades, units, and transfer courses (we will fill in spring quarter grades for you).
+It must be accurately and completely filled in with all major requirements, including grades, accurate units, and transfer courses (we will fill in spring quarter grades for you).
 Find Excel and pdf templates on the Program Sheets page for every year and major.
-You will also find a link to the e-Program Sheets.
-You can use these but will need to print and hand carry to your department for signature and review; we do not yet have a way to review online.
+Scan to your department for signature and review.

 6. When do I need to get an updated program sheet to my department?